 Keeping America Safe

-Learn how you can prepare for a disaster or emergency, or learn more about the National Terrorism Advisory System.
-You may also review the U.S. Department of Homeland Security's progress report of the 9/11 Commission recommendations.
+Learn how you can prepare for and respond to a terrorist attack, or learn more about the National Terrorism Advisory System.
+You may also review the U.S. Department of Homeland Security's report of the 9/11 Commission.

 The U.S. State Department recommends that U.S. citizens abroad enroll in the Smart Traveler Enrollment Program.